-Description Specifies the format for HD output.
-Values 720p1080i Default value 720p (if the EVS Server is configured in 720p) 1080i (in other cases)
+Description Specifies the format for the HD output of the multiviewer.
+Both multiviewers use the same HD output format.
+Values 720p1080i Default value 720p (if the EVS Server is configured in 720p)1080i (in other cases)

 3.6.3.
 OSD Settings